Best PC Gaming Headsets of Today (New PC Gamer Guide)

 You can connect it with either 3.5mm or USB.
 It has in-line mic and sound controls on a fabric braided cable.
 The closed-back design offers good noise isolation and a quality, detachable microphone.

-Add to this, a very detailed sound with good soundstage and the option of Dolby 7.1 Surround Sound on USB connection and you see why this is a great gaming headset.
+Very detailed with good soundstage and the option of Dolby 7.1 Surround Sound on USB connection.
 You get better immersion in RPGs and positional audio in FPS shooters.

 SteelSeries Arctis 7 headset is the best one for wireless PC gaming right now.
 An avid gamer can’t really expect much more.
 It has a great design that’s comfortable and durable while not too flashy.